 Today (27 April 2019) is Global Azure Bootcamp day.
 It is the 6th year for the free event that is run in communities all over the world to teach Azure Cloud technologies.
 This year is my second.
 Last year I presented on Creating the Internet of YOUR Things and today I’m presenting Building Apps in Azure with only Scripting Skills.… keep reading

 27 Nov 18 Part 3 is available here that details customizing an image and accessing it via other SSH clients with elevated access.

 In Part-1 of this series posted yesterday I showed that with Windows 10/Windows Server 2019 we can now have isolated virtual environments for PowerShell Desktop in Azure through containerization.… keep reading

 A few weeks back I noticed that I now had the option for the Azure Cloud Shell in the Azure Portal.

 What is Azure Cloud Shell?

 Essentially rather than having the Azure CLI installed on your local workstation, you can now initiate it from the Portal and you have automatically assigned (initiated as part of the setup) 5Gbytes of storage associated with it.… keep reading

-As an Identity Management consultant if I had a $1 for every time I’ve been asked “what is user x’s current status in IDAM”, “is user x active?”, “does user x have an account in y?”, “what is user x’s primary email address?”, particularly after Go Live of an IDAM solution my holidays would be a lot more exotic.… keep reading
+As an Identity Management consultant if I had a $1 for every time I’ve been asked “what is user x’s current status in IDAM”, “is user x active?”, “does user x have an account in y?”, “what is user x’s primary email address?”,… keep reading

 This is the final post in a series detailing using PowerShell to leverage the Azure AD Graph API.
 For those catching up it started here introducing using PowerShell to access the Azure AD via the Graph API, licensing users in Azure AD via Powershell and the Graph API, and returning all objects using paging via Powershell and the Graph API.… keep reading